ERS Genomics and Knudra Transgenics Sign License Agreement on CRISPR-Cas9 Genome Editing Patents for Model-Organisms

-DUBLIN, Ireland, November 24, 2015 - ERS Genomics (ERS) today announced a patent license agreement whereby Regeneron Pharmaceuticals gains access to ERS’ CRISPR-Cas9 genome-editing patents for use in drug discovery and development.
-ERS Genomics holds rights to foundational CRISPR-Cas9 patent portfolio from Dr. Emmanuelle Charpentier, an inventor of the breakthrough gene-editing technology.
+DUBLIN, Ireland and SALT LAKE CITY, Utah, November 2nd, 2016 -ERS Genomics Ltd and Knudra Transgenics, a leader in model-organism bioengineering, announced today a non-exclusive license agreement which provides Knudra with worldwide access to ERS’ CRISPR-Cas9 genome editing intellectual property for use in engineering of model organisms.
+ERS Genomics holds rights to the foundational CRISPR-Cas9 patent portfolio from Dr. Emmanuelle Charpentier, an inventor of the breakthrough gene-editing technology.

-Dr. Emmanuelle Charpentier’s research unveiled the key components and mechanisms of the CRISPR-Cas9 system, leading to the landmark publication with Jennifer Doudna, (Jinek et al., 2012), which laid the foundation for the use of CRISPR-Cas9 as a highly versatile and precise genome-editing tool.
+Dr. Emmanuelle Charpentier’s research unveiled the key components and mechanisms of the CRISPR-Cas9 system, leading to the landmark publication with Jennifer Doudna, (Jinek, Chylinski et al., 2012), which laid the foundation for the use of CRISPR-Cas9 as a highly versatile and precise genome editing tool.

 Financial details of the agreement were not disclosed.